Here’s an edited 2018 post about some impressive Central American volcanoes.

 The Caribbean tectonic plate gets little respect.
 This is probably why it lashes out so violently at times in earthquakes and volcanic explosions.
+(Physics, geochemistry, and complex plate interactions are involved, too.)

-This post is about those Central American volcanoes–well, not all of them.
+This post is about those Central American volcanoes — well, not all of them.
 There are hundreds of stratovolcanoes, lava domes, and cinder cones in this group.

-Let’s break it down by country.
+Let’s look at a few of the major volcanoes, breaking it down by country.

 Monitoring: INSIVUMEH.
 (Spanish)